CppMicroServices/CppMicroServices/documentation/doxygen/MicroServices_StaticModules.md

 Static Modules    {#MicroServices_StaticModules}
 ==============

-The normal and most flexible way to include a CppMicroServices module with an application is to compile it into a shared library that is either linked by another library (or executable) or
+The normal and most flexible way to include a CppMicroServices module in an application is to compile it into a shared library that is either linked by another library (or executable) or
 \ref MicroServices_AutoLoading "auto-loaded" during runtime.